mattyellen/Interfacer/README.md

 ISemaphoreStatic semaphoreStatic = InterfacerFactory.Create<ISemaphoreStatic>();
 ISemaphore semaphore = semaphoreStatic.OpenExisting("foo");
 ```
 The `InterfacerFactory.Create<>()` method can be used to create instances of any static wrapper classes, or instance wrappers as long as the wrapped object has a parameterless constructor.
-However in this case the constuctors of Semaphore all have parameters; so how do we make a new Semaphore instance?
+However in this case the constructors of Semaphore all have parameters; so how do we make a new Semaphore instance?
 Simple, just think of a constructor as another kind of static method.
 ```
 [ApplyToStatic(typeof(Semaphore))]
 public interface ISemaphoreStatic